 Over the last decade or so, the carbonated water section at the grocery store has grown from a shelf or two to a whole aisle of options.
 It's a shift born out of consumer demand, and it's safe to say that sparkling water has become a beverage staple for many people.

-For some, a can of sparkling water is a just a bubbly treat, flanked on either end by plenty of regular water.
-For others, sparkling water is the only chance of getting close to reaching their daily water goal.
+For some, a can of sparkling water is just a bubbly, flavored treat — flanked on either end by plenty of regular water.
+For others, a few cans of sparkling water are perhaps their only chance of getting anywhere close to reaching their daily water goal.

 But can sparkling water actually replace regular water?

 Nathalie Sessions, wellness dietitian at Houston Methodist Wellness Services says, “Yes, sparkling water is just as healthy as regular water — most of the time.”

 Sessions is here to set the record straight when it comes to health myths about sparkling water, as well as share some tips about using it to replace regular water or unhealthy beverages.